Protecting Caregiver Choice ● Upholding Family Care Rights ● Ensuring Quality Care for All

 Make Your Voice Heard: Public Comment Opportunity

-The Bureau of Disabilities Services, Division of Aging, and Office of Medicaid Policy and Planning has announced their intent to propose amendments to the Health and Wellness (H&W), PathWays, and Traumatic Brain Injury (TBI) waivers.
-These changes could have significant impacts on individuals and families relying on these critical services.
+The Bureau of Disabilities Services, Division of Aging, and the Office of Medicaid Policy and Planning periodically announce proposed amendments to Indiana’s Medicaid waiver programs, including the Health and Wellness (H&W), Community Integration and Habilitation (CIH), Family Supports Waver (FSW), and Traumatic Brain Injury (TBI) waivers.

 Submit a Public Comment